Domminique/MakueniStore/README.md

 - Instant Lost Item Cart Updates
 - Interactive Chat and Vector Search for Private Enterprise Data

-The MongoStore illustrates how working with MongoDB and AI can create a meaningful, custom user experience and accelerate development and time to value for the business.
+The MakueniStore illustrates how working with MongoDB and Google AI can create a meaningful, custom user experience and accelerate development and time to value for Square the business.

 Video Walk-through of demo: